Anita Alvarez threatens Cook Co State's Attorney Foxx, author with lawsuit

 Kim Foxx beat incumbent Anita Alvarez for Cook County State's Attorney more than two years ago, but the politicians continue to face off.

-In the book, "No, My Place," Foxx alleged that while she severed as Assistant State's Attorney under Alvarez, Alvarez ignored sexual harassment claims.
+In the book, "No, My Place," Foxx alleged that while she served as Assistant State's Attorney under Alvarez, Alvarez ignored sexual harassment claims.
 Now, Alvarez has threatened to sue Foxx over those allegations.

 "We think these false statements impacted her ability to practice law, find employment.
 It clearly affects her reputation in the community," said Alvarez's attorney, Eugene Hollander, of his client.